 Number of Good Pairs - Problem

-Given an array of integers nums, your task is to count the number of "good pairs" in the array.
+Given an array of integers nums, return the number of good pairs.

 Input & Output